-r Grade Requirement Examination E Ability to apply methods for random number generation, simple sampling and variance reduction techniques.
-Ability to formulate models appropriate for Monte Carlo simulation and design suitable simulation methods.
-Ability to analyse suggested simulation methods and provide constructive criticism.
-Exam and project assignment Project assignment Project assignment D As for E, as well as at least one of the following criteria: Ability to clearly formulate a mathematical model to be used in a Monte Carlo simulation.
-Ability to write a well-structured report about a Monte Carlo simulation problem.
+Grade Requirement Examination Ability to apply methods for random number generation, simple Exam and sampling and variance reduction techniques. project assignment Ability to formulate models appropriate for Monte Carlo simula-Project assignment Ε tion and design suitable simulation methods.
+Ability to analyse suggested simulation methods and provide Project assignment constructive criticism.
+As for E, as well as at least one of the following criteria: Ability to clearly formulate a mathematical model to be used in a Monte Carlo simulation.
+Ability to write a well-structured report about a Monte Carlo D Project assignment simulation problem.
 Ability to provide and respond to constructive feedback.
 Ability to provide new ideas or very clear and educational explanations to a Monte Carlo simulation problem.
-Project assignment С As for E, as well as at least two of the additional criteria required for grade D. Project assignment В As for E, as well as at least three of the additional criteria required for grade D. Project assignment A As for E, as well as all four of the additional criteria required for grade D. Project assignment